 Canadian citizens and permanent residents of Canada are required to provide one of the following documentation:

 - Proof of Canadian citizenship or permanent residency OR

 - Certificate of Aboriginal status (Métis status card) OR

 - Makivik society card

-The final document should be in a single PDF file to upload to the Proof of Citizenship/Perm Res (POCR) item on your Dentistry application checklist via your Minerva account.
+The final document should be in ONE single PDF file and uploaded to the Proof of Citizenship/Perm Res (POCR) item on your Dentistry application checklist via your Minerva account.